Dharmo Rakshati Rakshitah | धर्मो रक्षति रक्षितः is one of the most renowned and widely used verses in Hindu culture and tradition.

 “Those who protect the Dharma are protected by the Dharma”

-- Love and compassion– Dharam is about having compassion towards all forms of life.
+- Love and compassion– Dharma is about having compassion towards all forms of life.

-- Honesty and Truth– Dharam is being truthful to yourself and others.
+- Honesty and Truth– Dharma is being truthful to yourself and others.

-- Humbleness and non-violence– Dharam is about creating a modest and peace-loving personality.
+- Humbleness and non-violence– Dharma is about creating a modest and peace-loving personality.

-- Respect and Care– Dharam is to give equal care and respect to all, be it a child or an elderly.
+- Respect and Care– Dharma is to give equal care and respect to all, be it a child or an elderly.

-- Equality and Decency– Dharam is decent and it teaches decency and equality for everyone.
+- Equality and Decency– Dharma is decent and it teaches decency and equality for everyone.
 It discourages discrimination of all kinds and offers protection.

-- Self Love and Self-care– Dharam is to protect oneself from all sorts of harms and evils.
+- Self Love and Self-care– Dharma is to protect oneself from all sorts of harms and evils.